eto1302/Talio/docs/Feedback/meetings/week-04.md

 Mark: Pass

-Feedback: Chair and minute taker were chosen beforehand
+Feedback: The chair and minute taker were selected beforehand

 #### Agenda

 Mark: Very Good

-Feedback: The agenda followed the template and the points on the agenda were clear.
-Try to improve time estimates again for next week.
+Feedback: The agenda followed the template and the agenda points were clear.
+For next week make the time estimates more realistic

 #### Performance of the *Previous* Minute Taker

-Mark: Good
+Mark: Very Good

-Feedback: The amount of notes is on the lower side.
-The notes are clear and concise.
-Also it would be preferable to merge the notes into the agenda file instead of having two different ones.
+Feedback: A good amount of notes were created.
+Some notes could be more clear, by writing them out better.
+For example *Testing -> Mockito* could be changed to *For tests that need to use mocks we can use Mockito to make the creation of mocks easier*

 #### Chair performance

-Mark: Sufficient
+Mark: Good

-Feedback: Not all topics in the agenda were covered.
-Just like last week the topics from the template were skipped.
-Take note of this.
-Aside from that the whole team led the meeting instead of the chairman this week.
-This went fine, but I would lik the chairman to take more of a leading role.
+Feedback: The chair led the meeting in the sense that they asked the questions.
+I believe these meetings could be used to have discussions, but instead it was just a few questions.
+This is fine, but maybe try to think of something to have a good meeting about

 #### Attitude & Relation

 Mark: Very Good

-Feedback: The overal atmosphere in the group is really good.
-The team took full ownership of the meeting and most people were involved in the discussion.
-I would like the rest to invite the people who talk less into the conversation.
+Feedback: The atmosphere in the group was really good.
+Everyone was listened to and it was very respectful.
+For next time I would like to see more people be included in the conversation from time to time.

 #### Potentially Shippable Product

-Mark: Sufficient
+Mark: Good

-Feedback: What was done this week was mentioned, but for next week show me what has been done instead.
-Really get started coding this week!!!
+Feedback: Everyone did a small stand up at the beginning.
+I would like to see all the progress for the week merged into main and shown to me on one computer.